-Self-esteem is a reflection of how we view ourselves.
-This means that we have high self-esteem and a positive opinion of ourselves.
-The positive impact of self-esteem on our lives is significant, not the opposite.
-So, self-esteem can be high or low depending on whether we succeed or fail.
-At Calmerry counseling for self esteem, you will only be matched with a vetted licensed therapist in your state.
-Our therapists are trained and licensed , and have worked as clinical psychologists or marital and/or family therapists (LMFT) as well as clinical social workers (LCSW/LMSW) or licensed professional counselors.
-All of them have an advanced Master’s or Doctorate degree in their respective fields.
-After they have completed their education, examination or training and certification, they are recognized and certified by the professional state body.
+What is Self-Esteem?
+Self-esteem is the subjective perception of ourselves.
+A high self-esteem and positive opinion of oneself will lead to positive changes in our lives, not the opposite.
+Self-esteem can range from high to low depending on our success or failure.
+At Calmerry counseling for self esteem, you will only be paired with a licensed therapist in your state who has been thoroughly vetted and approved.
+Our therapists are all highly trained and licensed, having worked as clinical psychologists or marital/family therapists (LMFT), clinical social workers (LCSW/LMSW), or licensed professional counselors.
+All hold an advanced Master’s or Doctorate degree in their specialty areas.
+After completing their education, examination or training requirements, they are recognized and certified by their respective state bodies.

-It is possible to build self-esteem.
-Positive reinforcement in the early years of life is the best way to build self-worth later in life.
-Our self-esteem is influenced by our thoughts, feelings, role models and how others react to us, especially in our formative years.
-It is affected by our life experiences, including school.
-However, it is largely determined through childhood interactions with those closest to us who are most influential, such as parents, siblings and friends.
-Low self-esteem can be caused by a variety of factors, including abusive, controlling, judgmental, or neglectful parenting, bullying from peers, and mental health conditions like anxiety or depression.
-If we don’t feel loved and valued unconditionally by our parents, it can lead to a deep shame.
+Building self-esteem can be achieved.
+Receiving positive reinforcement early in life is the best way to foster feelings of worth later in life.
+Our self worth is heavily influenced by our thoughts, feelings, role models and how others react to us during formative years.
+Life experiences such as school can shape us, but it is largely determined by childhood interactions with those closest to us – such as parents, siblings and friends – that have the most influence.
+Low self-esteem can be caused by a variety of factors, such as abusive, controlling, judgmental or neglectful parenting; bullying from peers; and mental health conditions like anxiety or depression.
+When we don’t feel loved and valued unconditionally by our parents, it may lead to feelings of deep shame.

 Signs and symptoms of low self-esteem

-Low self-esteem means that we don’t value ourselves, our opinions, or needs as much as others.
-Self-critical people focus on their perceived flaws and weaknesses, but ignore or dismiss their strengths, skills, and success.
-We compare ourselves with others who are more attractive, successful, or capable than we are.
-Negative feedback can be difficult to accept and we may be afraid of failure.
+Low self-esteem often indicates that we don’t value ourselves, our opinions or needs as highly as others do.
+Self-critical individuals focus on perceived flaws and weaknesses while overlooking or dismissing strengths, skills, and success.
+We compare ourselves with others who appear more attractive, successful or capable than us; negative feedback may be difficult to accept and we may fear failure.

-- Not relying on others for their approval or opinions
+- No longer relying on others for approval or opinions

 - Guilty feelings that are frequent or irrational